Petition to Participate in an External Program Not on the Approved List

-When students have a valid academic reason for choosing a program that is not on the approved list, but which still meets the criteria for Temple sanctioned travel and the criteria noted below, they may submit a petition for review to participate on an external program that is not on the approved list.
+When students have a valid academic reason for choosing a program that is not on the approved list, but which still meets the criteria for Temple affiliated travel and the criteria noted below, they may submit a petition for review to participate on an external program that is not on the approved list.
 A petition must clearly explain how the intended program meets their academic goals for study abroad more effectively than programs already approved.

 To petition, students must first meet with a program manager in Education Abroad to discuss the petition process.
 Petitions must be submitted by the petition deadline and will be reviewed once a semester by a committee.
 Students will be notified of a final decision within 2-3 weeks of the petition deadline.
 If a petition is approved, students will begin the External study abroad process, including seeking course equivalences from faculty, and then final study abroad approval from their academic advising center.

+Students should contact the program manager with questions well in advance of Temple's deadline to request approval to study abroad on an external program for their intended study abroad term in order to meet much earlier petition deadlines.
 To ensure that a student’s Petition to Participate in an External Program Not on Temple's Approved List is reviewed in advance of Temple study abroad and external application deadlines, and in enough time to select another program in the event a petition is not approved, petitions must be submitted to Education Abroad by the following deadlines:

 |Proposed Term of Study||Submission Deadline|